Conditional Use Permits

 Purpose of a Conditional Use

-The purpose of this Section is to provide regulations which govern the procedure and requirements for the review and approval, or denial, of proposed conditional uses.
+The purpose "is to provide regulations which govern the procedure and requirements for the review and approval, or denial, of proposed conditional uses" (Section 18-161(1)).

 There are certain uses, which because of their unique characteristics make impractical the predetermination of permissibility.
 In these cases, specific standards, regulations, or conditions may be established.